 There are two main clusters of light switches.
-Just inside the main door on the galley end panel are switches for the auxiliary battery, step, patio light and forward ceiling lights.
+Just inside the main door on the galley end panel are switches for the step, patio light and forward ceiling lights.
 The forward ceiling lights must have their switches on before the remote switch on the galley end panel will control them.
-The auxiliary battery switch connects and disconnects the batteries providing current to your interior circuit.
-Use it for short-term storage.
-If you're not going to use the motorhome for a week or more, shut the switch off.
-When using the motorhome, leave it on.

 The second cluster of switches is in the bathroom.
 They control the bath lights, water heater and water pump.
 The water pump switch operates in conjunction with the pump switch on the monitor panel.
 The pump can be turned on or off at either location.
 The water heater switch supplies power to the igniter and gas valve.
 When turned on it will flash red until flame is sensed, then the red light will be extinguished.

-The bulbs in the interior lights are all easily replaced if they burn out, Round, exposed bulbs, such as those around the bathroom mirror and reading lights, are replaced by depressing them into their base, then turning to the left about 1/4 turn.
+The bulbs in the interior lights are all easily replaced if they burn out, Round, exposed bulbs, such as those around the bathroom mirror and reading lights, are replaced by depressing them into their base, then turning to the left about 1⁄2 turn.
 This will allow them to "pop" out part way so they can be removed.